 Researchers were first inclined to study genetics as one of the many mesothelioma risk factors after the cancer was found more commonly among family members in the 1960s.
-Since, many studies have been conducted and researchers have identified some genes that may play a role in its development.
+Since then, many studies have been conducted, and researchers have identified some genes that may play a role in its development.

-Recent research unveiled a gene that may play a significant role in a person's likelihood of developing mesothelioma.
-In a 2011 study conducted by researchers at the University of Hawaii Cancer Center and Fox Chase Cancer Center in Philadelphia, Pennsylvania, it was discovered that people who carry a mutation in a gene called BAP1 are susceptible to developing the cancer.
-The gene is located on the short arm of chromosome three.
-It is more commonly known as BRAC1, a gene known for its association with breast cancer.
-When these individuals are exposed to asbestos or a similar mineral like erionite, their risk for contracting it is significantly increased.
+In a 2011 study conducted by researchers at the University of Hawaii Cancer Center and Fox Chase Cancer Center in Philadelphia, Pennsylvania, it was discovered people who carry a mutation in a gene called BAP1 are susceptible to developing mesothelioma.

 Further investigation into 26 individuals with the illness, but without a family history of the cancer, confirmed the connection, with 25 percent of those studied carrying mutations of the BAP1 gene.

 In addition, finding a BAP1 mutation before cancer has the chance to develop allows doctors to initiate a screening process and create a schedule for routine exams.
-In the future, early detection of this mutation could identify patients who would benefit from novel therapeutic interventions currently being tested in clinical trials, such as the use of gene therapy to restore the gene’s tumor suppressing function.
+Early detection of this mutation could identify patients who would benefit from novel therapeutic interventions currently being tested in clinical trials, including using gene therapy to restore the gene’s tumor suppressing function.

 Testing for BAP1 requires a blood sample.
-It takes around three to four weeks to get results.
+It takes an average of two weeks to get results.
 A positive result means the gene is mutated and a negative result means the gene is normal.
-The test may not be covered by insurance and costs around $1,000 to perform.

 Many patients with this mutation develop a specific type of skin tumor known as MBAITs — an acronym for melanocytic BAP1-mutated atypical intradermal tumors.
 These noncancerous growths can serve as a visual marker for patients with this mutation and an indication of risk for developing mesothelioma or other cancers.